 Same as most other jobs out there, the entry-level Python developers are people who have just entered the world of programming and are trying to find their place in it.
 Most commonly, these are two types of people:

 - University graduates (or Junior or Senior year students) that have just received their diploma and are actively looking to start their career paths as Python developers.
-Alternatively, if we’re talking about Junior or Senior year students, they might be looking for an entry-level developer’s job to gain university credit – spend a certain amount of hours working (practicing their skills) in a real company without receiving any actual Python developer salary.
+Alternatively, if we’re talking about Junior or Senior year students, they might be looking for an entry-level developer’s job to gain university credit – spend a certain amount of hours working (practicing their skills) in a real company without receiving any actual Python programmer salary.

 - People who have no formal higher education in the field of Python development, but have taken online courses, tutors or have learned Python in any other way and want to try their luck in scoring a programmer’s job.
-These people try to get an entry-level job so that they could practice what they have learned and show their employers that formal higher education isn’t necessary to earn a great entry-level Python programmer salary.
+These people try to get an entry-level job so that they could practice what they have learned and show their employers that formal higher education isn’t necessary to earn a great entry-level Python developer salary.

 Junior Python Developers